brianscherner/fly-fishing-journal/research-and-planning-log.md

 * 9:00am - 10:30am: Worked on cleaning up code for form and form field components, added functionality to save values of dropdown menus when a user goes to edit a trip, and changed ordering of some form fields.

+* 10:30am - 12:00pm: Worked on building multi-step form using NPM package.

+* 1:00pm - 3:30pm: Worked on building multi-step form and abandoned NPM package for different approach.

+* 3:30pm - 4:00pm: Read article about creating a multi-step form.

 <!-- NOTES:

 Conditionally render trips by having a toggle feature.